IsthatBA/Piscine-go/README.md

-you'll find everything u need here
+you'll find everything u need in go-piscine-main.zip download it and enjoy